leonangeo/Estatistica_para_dados/README.md

 I hope this helps you :D

-This repository is part of my portfolio.
+This repository is part of my portfolio

 You can check out my professional background on [LinkedIn](https://www.linkedin.com/in/leonardo-oliveira-01801518a/).